 These chewy fruit squares are vibrant with the fresh taste of mango.
 The mango pulp used in this recipe can be purchased frozen from a supermarket or can be made at home by briefly cooking and mashing fresh mango chunks.
 Make sure you measure the mango once it has been liquified, and not in chunk form.

-- 14 oz. (about 1.5 cups)
+- 14 ounces mango pulp (about 1.5 cups)

-- 17 oz. (about 2.5 cups) sugar (granulated)
+- 17 ounces granulated sugar (about 2.5 cups)

-- 1 Tbsp. butter
+- 1 tablespoon butter

-- 6 fl oz. (about 3/4 cup)
+- 6 fluid ounce liquid pectin (about 3/4 cup)

 Gather the ingredients.

 Prepare an 8x8-inch square pan by lining it with aluminum foil or parchment paper and spraying the bottom with nonstick cooking spray.

 Cook mango pulp and sugar together in a medium saucepan over low heat until they form a very thick syrup.
 Depending on the thickness of your pulp, it will take between 30 minutes – 1 hour.
 The syrup should thickly coat the back of a spoon or spatula.

-- Once the syrup has thickened enough, add the butter and cook for 3 minutes more, stirring constantly.
+Once the syrup has thickened enough, add the butter and cook for 3 minutes more, stirring constantly.